Got to Get It (Culture Beat song): Chart performance

 In Europe, "Got to Get It" peaked at number one in both Belgium and Finland.
 In Belgium, it peaked at number one for two weeks, staying within the Ultratop Flanders singles chart for a total of 17 weeks.
 In Finland, it peaked at the top for four weeks in October, November and December 1993.
 The song was also a top-five hit in Denmark, Germany, Ireland, Italy, Lithuania, the Netherlands, Spain, Sweden, and the UK.
 In the Netherlands and Spain, it peaked at number two.
 Additionally, the single was a top-10 hit in Austria, France, Norway and Switzerland.

 In the United Kingdom, "Got to Get It" peaked at number four in its second week on the UK Singles Chart on 13 November 1993, after debuting at number seven the week before.
 It stayed inside the UK top 100 for 11 consecutive weeks.
 On the Music Week Dance Singles chart, it debuted and peaked at number one in the same week.
 On the Eurochart Hot 100, the single reached number three on 27 November, after debuting on the chart at number 38 on 25 September, when it charted in Denmark, Germany, Norway and Sweden.
 In North America, "Got to Get It" peaked at number one on both the Canadian RPM Dance chart and the US Billboard Dance Club Play chart.
 In Oceania, the song reached numbers seven and 13 in Australia and New Zealand, respectively.
+In West Asia, it became a successful top-five hit in Israel, peaking at number five on 24 August 1993.
+It spent two weeks at that position and 7 weeks within the Israeli top 30.
 "Got to Get It" was awarded with a gold record in both Germany and Australia.

 Airplay

 "Got to Get It" was positioned at number six when the first European airplay chart Border Breaker was compiled due to crossover airplay in West Central-, West-, North West-, North- and South-Europe.
 The single hit number-one on 21 November 1993, where it stayed for four weeks.
 It peaked at number-one also on the European Dance Radio Top 25 in Music & Media on 20 November 1993, holding the top position for a total of six consecutive weeks.
-In the UK, the song reached number five on the Music Week Airplay chart in the beginning of December same year.
+In the United Kingdom, the song reached number five on the Music Week Airplay chart in the beginning of December same year.

 Music video

-A music video was produced to promote the single, directed by Martin Person.
+A music video was produced to promote the single, directed by Martin Person for Apollon Bild&Film.
 It tells the story of two lovers ending their relationship, intertwined with flashbacks to the days when they were in love.
 Other scenes show them by themselves after the breakup, as they're reminiscing on the past.
-The video was filmed in Algarve, Portugal, and in Denmark, and received heavy rotation on MTV Europe in November 1993.
+The video was filmed in Alvor, Portugal, and in Copenhagen Denmark, and received heavy rotation on MTV Europe in November 1993.